 Carrying a bottle in the present heatwave could be one of the serious tooth decay causes

 We’ve noticed it and no doubt you too will have, just how many people now walk around carrying a drinks bottle.
 Nothing wrong with that you may think – especially bearing in mind the surprising length of time that the present heatwave has lasted.
-Quite right, but as one of the region’s leading dental practices we cannot help but notice that so many, the majority of people in fact, don’t just have a bottle of still water … instead they almost inevitably carry a bottle of sweet, fizzy drink.
-Which, speaking as dentists, is one of today’s leading tooth decay causes!
+Quite right, but as one of the region’s leading dental practices we cannot help but notice that so many, the majority of people in fact, don’t just have a bottle of still water… instead they almost inevitably carry a bottle of sweet, fizzy drink.
+Which, speaking as Dentist Manchester, is one of today’s leading tooth decay causes!

 We know that we’ve said it before, but sweet, fizzy drinks represent such a serious dental threat and have been proved over and over again to be one of today’s major tooth decay causes that we truly believe that it is worth repeating again.